Container ship: Size categories

-Container ships are distinguished into 7 major size categories: small feeder, feeder, feedermax, Panamax, Post-Panamax, New Panamax and ultra-large.
+Container ships are distinguished into 7 major size categories: small feeder, feeder, feedermax, Panamax, Post-Panamax, Neopanamax and ultra-large.
 As of December 2012, there were 161 container ships in the VLCS class (Very Large Container Ships, more than 10,000 TEU), and 51 ports in the world can accommodate them.

 The size of a Panamax vessel is limited by the original Panama canal's lock chambers, which can accommodate ships with a beam of up to 32.31 m, a length overall of up to 294.13 m, and a draft of up to 12.04 m.
 The Post-Panamax category has historically been used to describe ships with a moulded breadth over 32.31 m, however the Panama Canal expansion project has caused some changes in terminology.
-The New Panamax category is based on the maximum vessel-size that is able to transit a new third set of locks, which opened in June 2016.
-The third set of locks were built to accommodate a container ship with a length overall of 366 m, a maximum width of 49 m, and tropical fresh-water draft of 15.2 m.
-Such a vessel, called New Panamax class, is wide enough to carry 19 columns of containers, can have a total capacity of approximately 12,000 TEU and is comparable in size to a capesize bulk carrier or a Suezmax tanker.
+The Neopanamax category is based on the maximum vessel size that is able to transit a new third set of locks, which opened in June 2016.
+The third set of locks were built to accommodate a container ship with a length overall of 366 m, a maximum beam (width) of 49 m, and tropical fresh-water draft of 15.2 m.
+Such a vessel, called Neopanamax class, is wide enough to carry 19 columns of containers, can have a total capacity of approximately 12,000 TEU and is comparable in size to a capesize bulk carrier or a Suezmax tanker.

 Container ships under 3,000 TEU are generally called feeder ships or feeders.
 They are small ships that typically operate between smaller container ports.
 Some feeders collect their cargo from small ports, drop it off at large ports for transshipment on larger ships, and distribute containers from the large port to smaller regional ports.
 This size of vessel is the most likely to carry cargo cranes on board.